 Wear the belt once you are in alignment

 Ideally, you’d try the belt on for the first time under the supervision of a physical therapist.
 Many of my clients have given me feedback that it’s important to wear the belt once you’re already in alignment.
 (This means your two hip bones are in the correct position relative to the base of your spine, or sacrum).

 It’s important to make sure everything is lined up correctly, because strapping a belt onto a pelvis that’s already out of alignment won’t necessarily help to fix anything– it will just be helping to stabilize things in the wrong place.

 However, if you wear the belt when your joints are in alignment, it will help to hold everything in the proper position.
 This helps to reduce some of the strain on your ligaments and will allow you to move better, overall.

 Some particular brands I’ve heard good things about:

 One thing I’ve learned from all of you, as well as my PT mentors, is that SI joint belts were not all created equal.
 Some people can see a really dramatic improvement when they switch from one to another.

-Dr. Serola (creator of the Serola belt) actually has a lot of info up online sharing his perspective.
-He goes really in-depth on how to optimize ligament healing and reduce inflammation in the joint– it’s defintely worth checking out.
+Dr. Serola (creator of the Serola belt) has has a ton of info up online sharing his perspective.
+He goes really in-depth on how to optimize ligament healing and reduce inflammation in the joint– it’s definitely worth checking out.